solfang/solfang.github.io/_posts/summer_processing_faq.md

 ### Craft yield

-Most recipes yield **1-4 items** (2.5 on average).
-Exceptions to that tend to occur for high-tier recipes like T4 crafts as well as simple alchemy/processing, manufacturing etc., where recipes often yield 1 item per craft.
+Most recipes yield `1-4 items, ~2.5 on average`, but proc rates can vary between recipes.
 The table below shows proc rates as well as other info for common processing recipes.
 You can also check proc rates by going to a [specific recipe](/processing/market/4651) on bdolytics and comparing the output materials to the number of crafts.

 ### What affects the proc rate?